 An early-20th-century movement in painting begun by a group of French artists and marked by the use of bold, often distorted forms and vivid colors.
 It was essentially an expressionist style, characterized by bold distortion of forms and exuberant color.
 Some notable Fauvist painters were Henri Matisse, Andre Derain and Georges Braque.

 The making of fraudulent copies of anything of value.
-Reproductions are usually marked to denote it as being a copy, but for a forgery, great care is taken to make the copy appear to be the original with the intent to defraud a collector.
+Reproductions are usually marked to denote it as being a copy, but for a forgery, great care is taken to make the copy appear to be the original with the intent of defrauding a collector.

 Formalism in art theory is the belief that aesthetic values can stand alone and that judgments of art can be detached from other considerations such as ethical or social ones.
 Precedence is given to the purely formal or abstract qualities of the work, those visual elements that give it form: line, tone, composition and color.